First-post-Newtonian quadrupole tidal interactions in binary systems: Introduction and summary

 As recently investigated by Flanagan and Hinderer \cite{FH}, neutron star internal structure may also have a measurable influence on the GW signal from the earlier inspiral stage of a binary's orbital evolution, at GW frequencies $\lesssim$500 Hz.
 While tidal coupling will produce only a small perturbation to the GW signal in this low-frequency adiabatic regime, the tidal signal should be relatively clean, depending (at leading order) on a single parameter pertaining to the neutron star structure.
 This tidal deformability parameter $\lambda$ is the proportionality constant between the applied tidal field and the star's induced quadrupole moment and is sensitive to the neutron star EoS.
 The measurement scheme proposed in Ref.~\cite{FH} is based on an analytical model for the tidal contribution to the GW signal, giving a linear perturbation to the GW phase proportional to $\lambda$.
-At GW frequencies $\lesssim$400 Hz, the model should be sufficiently accurate to constrain $\lambda$ to $\sim$10\%, with the largest source of error being post-1-Newtonian (1PN) corrections to the tidal-orbital coupling \cite{FH,Hetal}.
-It is our goal in this paper to lay the foundations for computing the tidal signal to 1PN accuracy.
+At GW frequencies $\lesssim$400 Hz, the model should be sufficiently accurate to constrain $\lambda$ to $\sim$10\%, with the largest source of error being first-post-Newtonian (1PN) corrections to the tidal-orbital coupling \cite{FH,Hetal}.
+Recent work in Ref.~\cite{villain} suggests that the the effective one body (EOB) formalism (discussed further below) can be used to extend the description of the GW phasing up to merger, allowing Advanced LIGO to detect and measure tidal polarizations of neutron stars.

-The modeling of tidal effects in GW signals from neutron star binaries can be divided into three separate problems: (i) to calculate the deformation response of each neutron star to the tidal field generated by its companion, (ii) to calculate the influence of the tidal deformations on the system's orbital dynamics, and (iii) to calculate the gravitational waveform emitted by the system and incorporate the corresponding radiation reaction effects in the orbital dynamics.
-This paper is focused on solving problem (ii) to 1PN accuracy, while we leave problem (iii) to future work.
-A solution to problem (i) that is sufficient for our purposes has been given in Refs.~\cite{H,Hetal,DN1,BP}.
+The modeling of tidal effects in GW signals from neutron star binaries can be divided into three separate problems: (i) to calculate the deformation response of each neutron star to the tidal field generated by its companion, (ii) to calculate the influence of the tidal deformations on the system's (conservative) orbital dynamics, and (iii) to calculate the gravitational waveform emitted by the system and incorporate the corresponding radiation reaction effects in the orbital dynamics.
+While this paper is focused on solving problem (ii) to 1PN accuracy, we will briefly mention work on each of these problems.